hpraveen1983/Node.js-MySQL/README.md

 9. End the database connection and close the app

 11. After 3 seconds display the inventory again so that the customer can make a new selection.

+PS: All required validations are in the Images folder of this assignment.